 Alternatively, our MSc provides students with the core training to further their career in academic research with a PhD in Social Work.

-30th August 2021 We welcome applications at any time of year.
+19th August 2021.
 Early application is advised as places may fill quickly.

 The closing date for ESRC studentship applications (September 2021 start) is January 2021.
 For further details on applying for ESRC funding, please visit the SWDTP website.